 13. Increase the level of Out of School Hours Care (OSHC) that is provided and managed by schools, and increase support for schools to undertake this role.

-14. Culturally appropriate programs for Aboriginal and Torres Strait Islander children to support their participation in early childhood education and care services.
+14. Culturally appropriate programs for First Nations children to support their participation in early childhood education and care services.

 15. Increase investment in research on the social and educational outcomes of innovative approaches and play-based learning in a Victorian context.